nerves-networking/mdns_lite/README.md

 providing an HTTP server.
 You must supply the `protocol`, `transport` and `port` values for each service.
 You may also specify `weight` and/or `host`.
 They each default to a zero value.
 Please consult the RFC for an explanation of these values.
-Services can be configured in `config.exs` as shown above, or at
+You can also specify `payload` which is used to define the data in a TXT DNS resource record, it should be a list of strings containing a key and value separated by a `=`.
+Services can be configured in `config.exs` as shown above, or at runtime:
-runtime:

 ```elixir
 iex> services = [